 3. WebP

-Scalable Vector Graphics is a vector image file format developed by the World Wide Web consortium.
-Like all vector images, you can scale SVG and still maintain image quality.
-This image format is best used for simple illustrations, icons and logos.
+Scalable Vector Graphics (SVG) is a vector image format developed by the World Wide Web Consortium.
+Like all vector formats, SVG files scale without losing quality.

 Less Common Website Image File Formats